 - Fully en suite - medium - £160.50 to £163

 - Fully en suite - large and extra large - £173.50 to £176.50

 - Self-contained single flat - £173.50 to £194.50

 - Double Rooms (Huntingdon Road) - £176.50 to £187 per week

 - Halifax Road and Neale House apartments - £245.50

 - Larger flats (Huntingdon Road) - £282.50 to £287.50

 In common with most Colleges, the College also charges its members, in addition to the room rent, a Kitchen Fixed charge (KFC).
 This is a contribution to the overhead costs of the College catering operation and helps the College maintain student meal prices at affordable levels.
 The rates vary depending on the type of accommodation and are billed termly.

-Graduate students sign a nine-month (39-week) contract for College accommodation for the period October to the end June/early July (Saturday 4 July in 2020 and Saturday 3 July in 2021).
+Postgraduate students sign a nine-month (39-week) contract for College accommodation for the period October to the end June/early July (Saturday 3 July in 2021 and 2nd July in 2022).
 This contract is for a specific room, but transfer between rooms is possible when availability permits it.
 In most cases, College accommodation contracts can be extended to September, as graduate accommodation is available throughout the long vacation in the summer.
 The latest date for leaving will be around 25 September, arriving early for a course that starts before 1 October, can also be included.
 All enquiries about contracts should be made to the College Accommodation Office.